 In the new landscape, a range of significant adjustments will need to be made, factoring in areas such as technology upgrades, model recalibration, and contracts and fallback language.

-Banks therefore need to evaluate the scope of changes that need to be made to ensure they are positioned to facilitate transactions effectively once LIBOR disappears.
+Banks, therefore, need to evaluate the scope of changes that need to be made to ensure they are positioned to facilitate transactions effectively once LIBOR disappears.
 If the term of a loan extends beyond 2021, that loan will no longer be subject to LIBOR rates.

 For loans being documented now, banks need to think about agreement wording to take into account LIBOR ending, and avoid writing new LIBOR contracts.
 In the case of existing loan deals, identifying exposure to LIBOR is key.
 Contracts that reference USD LIBOR can’t simply be “swapped” with SOFR – at least not without appropriate adjustments.
 Banks may be required to renegotiate contracts, and repaper if wording refers only to LIBOR, and not any alternative rates.

 Further complications could arise regarding fallback language – which refers to the contractual provisions that identify and guide the implementation of replacement rates – as this can be inconsistent across products and institutions and vary significantly even within the same product sets.
-Additionally, existing contractual fallback language was originally intended to address a temporary unavailability of LIBOR, not its permanent discontinuation.
+Additionally, existing contractual fallback language was originally intended to address temporary unavailability of LIBOR, not its permanent discontinuation.
 This is one example of how the transition could produce unintended results that could dramatically affect the structure of a bank’s products.

 One of the most challenging issues for banks is that, unlike LIBOR – which enables a daily interest rate to be calculated for different borrowing periods – SOFR will require a daily compound to be calculated on an overnight basis.
 As a result, calculating the interest rate for longer-term loans will be particularly complex.
-For example, for a 360 day loan, the daily compound interest will need to be calculated 360 times.
+For example, for a 360-day loan, the daily compound interest will need to be calculated 360 times.

 The overnight rate structure also means that, unlike LIBOR, rates cannot be calculated in advance.
 This creates issues with respect to establishing discount rates – a fundamental challenge that banks will need to address.
 This also applies to risk premium calculations.
-Taking a 360 day exposure but only applying an overnight rate could result in some banks adding a premium to compensate.
-Again, however, that rate could not be calculated in advance for SOFR, meaning it is likely that many banks applying dollar denominated loans via LIBOR replaced by SOFR may have a different base rate.
+Taking a 360-day exposure but only applying an overnight rate could result in some banks adding a premium to compensate.
+Again, however, that rate could not be calculated in advance for SOFR, meaning it is likely that many banks applying dollar-denominated loans via LIBOR replaced by SOFR may have a different base rate.

 It is also important to recognise that, with LIBOR always typically slightly higher than overnight index swaps, SOFR will likely invariably be lower than LIBOR.
 This spread must be accounted for when substituting LIBOR with SOFR.
 This might fundamentally change business considerations for individual transactions.